 The construction of a 75-card SPELLFIRE deck has different rules.
 There is a more significant number of cards, and it could be more challenging.
 Keep in mind that there is no interchangeability between these and 55-card rules.
 These specific rules only work for a deck of 75 cards, and rules from other decks shouldn't be applied in this case.

 75-card decks are often used in tournaments with rules variants, such as the Barbarian's Game or those that provide ten realms victory conditions.
 Native Spellfire citizens typically play this deck.

 * The champions in a deck cannot total more than 125 levels.
-The number in the icon on the card indicates a champion's level.
-Use the first number in the icon if there is more than one.
-It is important to note that each player can include one avatar in his deck for free; its levels do not count toward the maximum of 125 levels (but it counts as one champion).
+Look at the icon on the card: it indicates a champion's level.
+If you want to determine the champion's level, use the first number in the icon.
+It is important to note that each player can include one avatar in his deck for free.
+Remember that the avatar's levels won't count toward the maximum of 125 levels yet, it counts as one champion.

-Here are the specific rules changes for these decks of 75 cards:
+Specific rules changes for 75 cards:

 • Cards Drawn: Draw more than 3 cards to begin your turn.
 4 cards are drawn per turn from 75-card decks.

 • Hand Size: You can draw more cards into your hand within this deck, which means that your final number of cards will increase.
 With a 75-card deck, you can have a hand size of up to 10 cards.

 • Realms: With more cards in a deck, fundamental winning conditions changes.
 A six-realm formation is suggested to be defended for at least one turn before a winner can be declared.